Sign In Register

 Education

 Educational attainment is solid, with 34.7% holding a bachelor's degree or higher, near the national average.
 95.5% have completed high school.
-Area schools have an average test score of 5.3/10.
+Local schools score 6.4/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Trenton enjoys a moderate climate with an average annual temperature of 58°F. Winters average 34°F in January while summers reach 79°F in July.
+With 293 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 43.4 inches, including 11.2 inches of snow.
 Air quality is rated Good with a median AQI of 43.

 Population